hoosierhometown/social-nginx/README.md

 This initial version is a work in progress.
 I currently don't have SSL set up (though that shouldn't be difficult).
 I'm currently in early development on a SocialEngine site so I'll be updating this as I go.
 I would welcome others to fork this repository, and contribute your improvements through pull requests.
 If you experience problems, you may also open an issue on the Github project page.
 Next steps:
 * Implement SSL
 * Optimize and clean up NGINX & PHP config.
 Perhaps break PHP-FPM into a separate container?
+Make sure there's no rewrite issues.
+* Incorporate other PHP modules as needed
 * Optimize & harden directory permissions for dev & production.
-* Incorporate other PHP modules as needed
 * Test on GCP Kubernetes Engine
 * Implement a test harness for automated testing
-* Implement a database migration strategy, supporting continuous delivery all the way into production.
+* Implement a database migration tool, supporting continuous delivery all the way into production, including schema and data changes.
-* Automate CD using Jenkins or a cloud DevOps pipeline
+* Automate CI/CD using Jenkins or a cloud DevOps pipeline
 * Test on AWS and Azure
 * Update social-nginx docs
 This will result in full Continuous Integration and Delivery of even large SocialEngine installations, while enabling developers to easily work on isolated feature branches.